-Marilena is a biologist who is lucky enough to work as a researcher in one of the most well-known institutes in Europe.
+Marilena is a biologist who works as a researcher in a well-known research institute.
 She arrived in Sweden a couple of years ago, moving from her home country, Greece, to work in Stockholm.

-Even though Swedish winters are hard for Mediterranean people, she loves Stockholm for its parks, restaurants, amazing bars and widely preserved nature.
+Even though Swedish winters can be hard for Mediterranean people, she loves Stockholm for its parks, restaurants, amazing bars and widely preserved nature.
 And what is even more great, according to Marilena, is that there are cinnamon rolls everywhere!

 What led you to want to learn Swedish?

 Fate brought me to Sweden almost 2 years ago, when I got a new position as a researcher in Stockholm.
 Even though there was no immediate need to learn Swedish to cope at work or daily life, I found that I was missing out on a lot of facts about Swedes and their lifestyle.

 When and how did you start learning Swedish?